How A.I. Improves Hiring In Manufacturing

 The bottom line

 There is a potential manufacturing recession on the horizon, especially as seen in input concepts like Japanese tool orders, so hiring effectively in a still-robust time is crucial.
 Use technology as a force multiplier to get the best people for your business — quickly and securing the right fits, which means a reduction in turnover.
 The only way you should want to be doing constant manufacturing hiring is if your business is rapidly growing (good!), not because you keep losing people to turnover (bad!).
 Find the right people and find them quickly.
-That’s where tech + humans works the best.
+That’s where tech + humans work the best.